coders-info/modular-code/README.md

 ![modular-code-of-network](https://github.com/coders-info/www/assets/5669657/e9588bea-6c16-455f-a829-609b6390abbd)

-In modular code of network, these principles help by encouraging the development of concise, focused, and reusable modules that interact with well-defined interfaces, making the overall system robust and adaptable to changes.
+In modular code of network, modular principles help by encouraging the development of concise, focused, and reusable modules that interact with well-defined interfaces, making the overall system robust and adaptable to changes.
 Using these principles, developers are encouraged to pay attention to the bigger picture, strive to maintain consistency in code structure, and promote maintainability and scalability.

 Hypermodularity refers to an advanced or extreme degree of modularity in the design and organization of systems, products, technologies, or processes.
 Modularity itself is a design principle of creating complex systems from smaller, easily managed, interchangeable and often standardized parts or modules.
 The concept of hypermodularity has been taken to the next level, where modularity is extremely pronounced, allowing for even greater flexibility, customization, interchangeability and scalability.